 We have come from a long and successful background of Arabian horse breeding and showing.
 We have applied the same careful consideration to our llama breeding program.
 That has taken us to many top ribbons including Regional and National Championships.
 Along the way we refined our goals of breeding the best llamas we could.
 We set out to produce gentle, friendly llamas that were tall, long necked, correct legged, well-balanced, and fluid moving with attractive heads and look-at-me presence.
 We studied what the most successful breeders in the industry were producing, and then began acquiring llamas from renowned and proven bloodlines to improve our own program.

 We have seen an increasing marketability of premium llama fiber, and the need for producing fine, dense, lustrous fiber on our llamas.
-We determined adding Argentine blood to our breeding program would best help us increase those qualities in our herd.
+We determined that adding Argentine blood to our breeding program would best help us increase those qualities in our herd.
 We also were attracted to their unique, robust body-style, large leg bone and feet, and their exceptionally easy-going dispositions and of course their exceptional quality and density of their fiber.

-The Argentine sires we chose for our breeding program are from the most influential Argentines brought into the United States in the early 2000’s.
+The Argentine sires we chose for our breeding program were from the most influential Argentines brought into the United States in the late 90’s and early 2000’s.
 There are currently only about 400 full Argentines in all of North America.
 They make an impact wherever they go.
 Even the part-Argentines strongly exhibit their very recognizable looks and gentleness.
 They are aptly called the “Teddy Bears” of the llama world.